The easiest places in the world to travel vegan

 Rapid urban improvement; strong supermarkets; regional variance remains

-Warsaw ranks #11 in HappyCow's 2025 global rankings — one of Eastern Europe's most vegan-accessible capitals, with rapid improvement in both dedicated restaurants and mainstream options.
+Warsaw ranks #11 in HappyCow's 2025 global rankings.
+One of Eastern Europe's most vegan-accessible capitals, with rapid improvement in both dedicated restaurants and mainstream options.

 Czech Republic